daherring77-maker/NACA-Airfoil-CFD-Simulator/README.md

 ## ⚠️ Known Issues

 * **Hybrid Meshes:** Running SU2 with hybrid meshes (mixed element types) currently presents challenges.
 Specifically, mapping the boundary markers correctly for SU2 in a hybrid topology has proven problematic.
 Currently, the tool defaults to structured/unstructured quad-dominant or tri-dominant meshes to ensure marker stability.
+* **Drag Coefficient for Flaps:** The SU2 solver creates negative drag for deflections which is physically impossible.
+The root cause is believed to be due to the poor quality triangular meshing at the hinge gap which increases as the deflection angle increases.

 ## 🚀 Coming Soon